Healthy, well-maintained green lawn in front of a Georgetown, Texas home

 What lawn care actually costs in Georgetown — by neighborhood.

-Median prices, vetted local operators, no kickbacks.
-Real Georgetown market ranges, backed by Texas A&M AgriLife Extension data.
-We connect you with operators who do the work — we don't mow lawns ourselves.
+Real price ranges, vetted local operators, no kickbacks.
+Georgetown market ranges, backed by Texas A&M AgriLife Extension data.
+We connect you with operators who do the work, we don't mow lawns ourselves.

 Independent · Operators don't pay for placement · Williamson County focused